SASH® (Support and Services at Home)

 - Vermont Department of Health

-- Planning for successful transitions from hospitals or nursing homes
+- Planning for successful transitions to and from hospitals or nursing homes

 To learn more about the SASH program, please watch this 2-minute video: